 Remove a broken appliance only if it comes out easily.
 If it is lodged or painful to remove, then cover any protruding edges with wax, cotton balls, gauze, or chewing gum.
-DO NOT REMOVE any wire caught in the gums, cheek, or tongue; see a dentist immediately.
+DO NOT REMOVE any wire caught in the gums, cheek, or tongue; see your orthodontist ASAP.
 Emergency attention is usually not required for loose or broken appliances that cause no discomfort.

 Rinse the area with warm water.
 Put a cold compress over the facial area of the injury.
 Recover any broken tooth fragments.
 Call the office.

 Recover the tooth, making sure to hold it by the crown (top) and not the root end.
 Rinse, but do not clean or handle the tooth more than necessary.
 Reinsert the tooth in the socket and hold it in place using a clean piece of gauze or cloth.
 If the tooth cannot be reinserted, then carry it in a cup containing milk or saliva.
 Call the office immediately.
 The tooth may not be savable if it is out of the socket for more than 30 minutes.